-Donald Trump Goes Ballistic On CNN Reporter Jim Acosta, Call CNN ‘Fake News’
+Donald Trump Goes Ballistic On CNN Reporter Jim Acosta, Calls CNN ‘Fake News’

 “As far as CNN going out of their way to build it up, it’s a disgrace what took place.
 It’s a disgrace, and I think they ought to apologize to start.”

 CNN Senior White House Correspondent Jim Acosta was trying to get his questions answered, while Trump was deciding which reporters to call on.
-The President-elect looked right at Acosta, and said “not you,” but Acosta didn’t back down.
+The President-elect looked right at Acosta and said “not you,” but Acosta didn’t back down.

 “Since you’re attacking us, can you give us a question?
 Since you are attacking our news organization – can you give us a chance?”